The-Exchange-Fannie-Mae/theexchange-getting-started/README.md

-# About The Exchange™
+# About The Exchange®

 At Fannie Mae, we work hard every day to bring new, innovative solutions to the housing market.

-[Join a community](https://developer.theexchange.fanniemae.com) dedicated to solving the housing industry’s toughest challenges.
+[Join a community](https://theexchange.fanniemae.com) dedicated to solving the housing industry’s toughest challenges.
 Together, we can turn information into innovation.

 ### In this repository